VirtFusionExpert/Coffee/BUILD_LOG.md

 *Note on the model:* it's a free OpenRouter model, so it occasionally composes a slightly malformed

-### Fallback if the live run is still throwing the `useMemory` platform error

-The live agent run currently fails due to the Joget platform regression described in challenge
-#6 (out of our control — it may clear when Joget patches the instance; retry later).
-If you need
-to record *now*, record the pipeline from the evidence that persists — this still fully demonstrates the agentic design:

 1. **Design view** — walk through the agent: OpenRouter LLM (nvidia/nemotron-3-super-120b), the SYSTEM persona + decision rubric, the USER task prompt (read → compute → decide → write),